Y.js Binding (mobx-keystone-yjs)

 Using Y.Text as a model node

-will throw an error if you try to access while it is not part of a bounded tree.
-This is due to a limitation of Y.js
+Note that yjsText throws if you access it while the model is not part of a bound tree.
+This is due to a limitation of Y.js, since it only allows limited manipulation of types while they are outside a Y.Doc tree.

 The YjsBindingContext